The new Chase Ink Business Preferred card is now available!

 3. No 5X Bonus Spending Category

-Other cards in the Chase Ink lineup like the Ink Plus (no longer available) and Ink Cash offer a 5X bonus category, which includes purchases at office supply stores and on cellular phone, landline, internet and cable TV service.
+Other cards in the Chase Ink lineup like the Ink Plus (no longer available) and Ink Business Cash Credit Card offer a 5% cash back (5X points) bonus category, which includes purchases at office supply stores and on cellular phone, landline, internet and cable TV service.

 The Ink Business Preferred replaced the Ink Plus and no longer offers a 5X bonus category.